Where: | Haxey, Lincolnshire- procession to the Church, game on Field behind |

 The Hood is never held on a Sunday so when January 6th falls on a Sunday, it moves instead to the day preceding (Saturday 5th).
 This happened in 2019 and won’t happen again for several years.

 All ages are welcome.The pubs usually put plastic over their carpets before Haxey Hood day because otherwise they get covered in mud so be warned!
-Currently some of the traditional pubs for the event in Haxey itself are either closed or not taking part but the Hood will still continue to be played.
+In some years one or another of the traditional pubs for the event in Haxey itself are either closed or not taking part but the Hood will still continue to be played.
 It can be hazardous to enter the Sway especially when it lurches over (you wouldn’t want to be on the bottom of the pile).
 If you’re there in time you can usually join in the pre-match pub crawl from just before noon at the Carpenters Arms, Westwoodside which features the singing of traditional songs.
 Don’t park between the pubs or anywhere the game is likely to go as your vehicle may never be the same again!

 Click here for the event website : http://www.wheewall.com/hood/index.php